gschnitzler/openPSI/doc/Bootstrap.md

 manjaro architect. does the job:

-systemrescue 7.x boot copy to ram iptables -P INPUT ACCEPT iptables -F INPUT passwd
+systemrescue 7.x boot copy to ram

+iptables -P INPUT ACCEPT

+iptables -F INPUT

+passwd

 (connect via ssh)

 pacman -Sy && pacman -S gcc make parted tmux lftp vim glibc linux-headers linux-api-headers libxcrypt # you may want to remove stuff from /etc/pacman.d/mirrorlist
-# systemctl restart sshd

-#- use the kernel parameter net.ifnames=0 with systemrescuecd
+- use the kernel parameter net.ifnames=0 with systemrescuecd (outdated)
 - set password with 'passwd'
 - config network ( to an IP known to genesis)